 At Conestoga Eye, we believe it is important you are aware of your insurance benefits and how they apply to your visit.
 Benefits may vary based upon the reason for your visit and the services and benefits included in your vision plan.
 There are hundreds of different vision plans in Central PA and they all have their specific quirks.
 We urge you to know your insurance before you come in to make your experience as positive as possible.

 What can you expect from a routine eye examination from Conestoga Eye?

 In order to give you the best care we can, we conduct a routine eye check up that covers all of the following:

 New patients visiting our office are coming in to see our doctors because of our expertise, care, and dedication to patient satisfaction.

 No matter how you decided to come to Conestoga Eye – either for medical reasons or for great glasses – please know that you are always welcome and we love to know how you found us.
 Please make sure to tell us when you make your visit.

 Currently, our office accepts VSP and EyeMed for Routine Eye Exams.
-To learn more about the insurances we take, visit our Insurance page to see our full list, and be sure to contact your provider with any questions.
+To learn more about the insurances we take, visit our to see our full list, and be sure to contact your provider with any questions.